 In the Industrial Internet of Things, machines often need to send short bursts of data in extremely noisy environments.
 With potentially hundreds of sensors and devices sending data, Wi-Fi poses too much hassle to setup.

-Bluetooth is also useful in a smart home setting.
-Again, many devices in the smart home don’t need high bandwidth connections and it’s much easier to set up Bluetooth.
+It’s also useful in a smart home setting.
+Again, many devices in the smart home don’t need high bandwidth connections and it’s much easier to set up.

 One of the drawbacks of Bluetooth is the low range, which could be problematic in a smart home (depending on how big your home is).
 Fortunately…